armijnhemel/compliance-scripts/copyright-statements/README.md

     $ python3 createnotices.py -j /tmp/scancode.json -d /tmp/busybox-1.28.0/ -o /tmp/copyrights.txt -a

 It should be noted that when using aggregation in CSV mode the columns of the CSV file should be treated as independent columns.
 That means that in a row the results in the different columns will not be related to eachother.

+## Extended aggregate results

+A mix of the full and the aggregate formats is called "extended aggregate" (better name suggestions welcome!).
+In this mode all results will be printed per file, except the license texts (either extracted or the SPDX reference texts).
+The license texts (either extracted or the SPDX reference texts) will be aggregated and printed just once.
+This mode is only supported for text files.

+    $ python3 createnotices.py -j /tmp/scancode.json -d /tmp/busybox-1.28.0/ -o /tmp/copyrights.txt -e